mohammnas/randomwalks.github.io/_posts/2021-4-21-Wigner's-surprise.markdown

     <img src="https://raw.githubusercontent.com/mohammnas/randomwalks/master/Images/Wigner/Hist.JPG" width="350" />
 </div>

+Interestingly, there seems to be a very low probability of two eigenvalues being close to each other, almost as if they are feeling the other's presence!
+The shape of this distribution was enough for Wigner to decide that the energy levels of neutrons were repelled in the same way.
+Neat!

+I hope somebody learned something from this post.
+Next time, I hope to write about phase transitions in ecological systems.
+Until then!

+--Nasser

 ## Sources
 [1] May, R. Will a Large Complex System be Stable?.
 Nature 238, 413–414 (1972). https://doi.org/10.1038/238413a0